Elijah2424/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-A script that prints hello user
+A script that displays the result of BREATH to the power LOVE.